Requirements, Tracks, and Courses

 All ITI major students take 24−25 credits of the same core courses and are invited to focus their studies by choosing a subplan or track (see bottom of page).
 Tracks are available in Data Science; Data Management; Systems; Security; Development and Operations (DevOps); and Networking.

-Please note that ITI classes are open to anyone with the prerequisites; you can register for them without being admitted to the major.
+Note: ITI classes are open to anyone with the prerequisites; you can register for them without being admitted to the major.

 Your Degree Plan